Advertisement

 Jasper residents return home weeks after wildfire ripped through town

-It will be an emotional day for many as Jasper residents return to the townsite for the first time since a wildfire tore through the Alberta mountain town last month.
+It was an emotional day for many on Friday, as Jasper residents returned to the townsite for the first time since a wildfire tore through the Alberta mountain town last month.

 Jasper National Park was evacuated on July 22, two days before the wildfire entered the townsite.